vmware/terraform-provider-tanzu-mission-control/docs/resources/ekscluster.md

         ]
       }

-      addons_config {
+      addons_config { // this whole section is optional
         vpc_cni_config {
           eni_config {
-            id = "subnet-0a680171b6330619f" // Required, should belong to the same VPC as the cluster security_groups = [
+            id = "subnet-0a680171b6330619f" // Required, need not belong to the same VPC as the cluster, subnets provided in vpc_cni_config are expected to be in different AZs security_groups = [ //optional, if not provided, the cluster security group will be used "sg-00c96ad9d02a22522",
-              "sg-00c96ad9d02a22522",
             ]
           }
           eni_config {
-            id = "subnet-06feb0bb0451cda78" // Required, should belong to the same VPC as the cluster security_groups = [
+            id = "subnet-06feb0bb0451cda79" // Required, need not belong to the same VPC as the cluster, subnets provided in vpc_cni_config are expected to be in different AZs
-              "sg-00c96ad9d02a22522",
-            ]
           }
         }
       }
     }

     nodepool {